giselleLago/ZaraCode/README.md

 ## Responsabilities
-To solved Zara Challenge first i separate the problem in tascks, always respecting SOLID principles, where each class and each method will have a single responsibility, also Interface Segregation and trying to comply with the rule of 10x10x10.
+To solved Zara Challenge first i separate the problem in tascks, always respecting SOLID principles, where each class and each method will have a single responsibility, i also use Interface Segregation and trying to comply with the rule of 10x10x10.

 ## Class and Implementation
 **ExcelSource** Create a class to exctract data from a csv file.<br />